OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ### 2.2.2.
 Model inversion and Membership inference
 Model inversion occurs when an attacker reconstructs a part of the training set by intensive experimentation during which the input is optimized to maximize indications of confidence level in the output of the model.

-Membership inference is presenting a model with input data that identifies something or somebody (e.g. a personal identity or a portrait pictuyre), and using any indication of confidence in the output to infer the presence of that something or somebody in the training set.
+Membership inference is presenting a model with input data that identifies something or somebody (e.g. a personal identity or a portrait picture), and using any indication of confidence in the output to infer the presence of that something or somebody in the training set.

 References:
 * [Article on membership inference](https://medium.com/disaitek/demystifying-the-membership-inference-attack-e33e510a0c39)